voldikss/vim-skylight/README.md

   - `j` or `k` will close the menu if there is only one entry
   - number keys(`1`, `2`, ...) to quickly jump to the corresponding entry

-NOTE: this command can also be used with a range, e.g., visual select and `'<,'>:Skylight! file`.
+This command can also be used with a range, e.g., visual select and `'<,'>:Skylight! file`.

 ## Options